- a SOMEWHERE film

 You can read the film-makers' full biography on the Somewhere website.

-Preview copies going to a few VIPs then very soon available to the planet :-)
+in the film right now - very soon available to the planet :-)

 We are really so delighted to be win an award this year in the Scottish Mental Health Arts & Film Festival, a wonderfully creative, ambitious and very worthwhile festival that takes place right across Scotland right now!